serokell/ariadne/docs/usage-tui.md

 ### Cardano-related commands

-Finally, to the commands which will help you manage your `ADA` wallet.
+Finally, the commands which will help you manage your `ADA` wallet.
 Each command will be annotated with its arguments and their types.
 Optional arguments will be marked with "`?`".

 - `new-wallet pass: String? name: String? entropy-size: Int?`: create a new wallet with a